Sobiwa/template/README.md

 # template
-with webpack, eslint, and prettier
+with webpack, babel, eslint, and prettier